Steam locomotives of British Railways: Preserved Locomotives

+Contemporary replicas

 In addition to the preserved ex-BR Standard Class locomotives, three new-build projects are currently underway.

+2MT 2-6-2T 84030

 On the Bluebell Railway, Barry scrapyard-condition 2MT 2-6-0 No.78059 is being used as the basis for a new built 2MT 2-6-2T, to be numbered 84030.
-Three other members of this class of locomotive survive in preservation.
-None of the 78xxx class were ever allocated to, or regularly worked on the Southern Region, so the decision was taken to convert this locomotive to the tank engine (2-6-2T) version, of which none now exist.
+None of the 78xxx class was ever allocated to, or regularly worked on, the Southern Region, so the decision was taken to convert this locomotive to the tank engine (2-6-2T) version, of which none now exist.

+3MT 2-6-2T 82045

 The 82045 Steam Locomotive Trust is part way through building a brand new example of the 3MT tank engine, currently under construction at Bridgnorth on the Severn Valley Railway.

+6MT 4-6-2 72010 Clan 'Hengist'

 The 'Clan' Project is constructing a new-build 6MT 4-6-2, to be numbered No. 72010.
 Following the naming sequence planned by British Railways before the cancellation of the second batch of Clan class locomotives, the locomotive will be named Hengist.
 Final assembly of the locomotive is aimed to be completed at the Great Central Railway prior to career on both the mainline and heritage railways.